Denebola

-Denebola is the third-brightest star in the zodiac constellation of Leo.
+Denebola is the second-brightest star in the zodiac constellation of Leo.
 It is the easternmost of the bright stars of Leo.
 It has the Bayer designation Beta Leonis or β Leonis, which are abbreviated Beta Leo or β Leo.
 Denebola is an A-type main sequence star with 75% more mass than the Sun and 15 times the Sun's luminosity.
 Based on parallax measurements from the Hipparcos astrometry satellite, the star is at a distance of 36 ly from the Sun.
 Its apparent visual magnitude is 2.14, making it readily visible to the naked eye.
 Denebola is a Delta Scuti type variable star, meaning its luminosity varies very slightly over a period of a few hours.